ifrost/crashme/public/lib/README.md

     Client->>DetectorWorker: addEventListener("message")
 ```

-(1) Crash detection is activated on click because it relies on `beforeunload` event which is not dispatched when user does not interact with tha page (ie. [sticky activation](https://developer.mozilla.org/en-US/docs/Glossary/Sticky_activation)).
+(1) Crash detection is activated on click because proper clean-up relies on `beforeunload` event which is not dispatched when user does not interact with tha page (ie. [sticky activation](https://developer.mozilla.org/en-US/docs/Glossary/Sticky_activation)).

 ## Sending updates about the tab